zymurgybc/pi3obd-pi/README.md

 Vehicles that comply with the OBD-II standards will have a data connector within about 2 feet of the steering wheel.
 The OBD connector is officially called a SAE J1962 Diagnostic Connector, but is also known by DLC, OBD Port, or OBD connector.
 It has positions for 16 pins.

-pyOBD?
+py3OBD?
-pyOBD (aka pyOBD-II or pyOBD2) is an open source OBD-II (SAE-J1979) compliant scantool software written entirely in Python.
+py3OBD (aka pyOBD-II or pyOBD2) is an open source OBD-II (SAE-J1979) compliant scantool software written entirely in Python (version 3 syntax).
 It is designed to interface with low-cost ELM 32x OBD-II diagnostic interfaces such as ELM-USB.
 It will basically allow you to talk to your car's ECU, display fault codes, display measured values, read status tests, etc.

-I took a fork of pyOBD’s software from their GitHub repository, https://github.com/peterh/pyobd, and used this as the basis for my program.
+I took a fork of pyOBD’s software from their GitHub repository, https://github.com/PBartek/pyobd, and used this as the basis for my program.

+PBartek took a fork of pyOBD’s software from their GitHub repository, https://github.com/peterh/pyobd, and used this as the basis for their program.

 The program will connect through the OBD-II interface, display the gauges available dependent on the particular vehicle and display realtime engine data to the cars aftermarket head unit in an interactive GUI.

 Software Installation
 Before you start you will need a working install of Raspbian with network access.